Best looper pedals 2026: my top guitar loop stations for practice and live performance

 Reasons to avoid

 Combining portability with versatility, the brilliant Boss RC-5 Loop Station is perfect for beginner and veteran loopers alike.
-Packing enough depth to add to your live performance as well as being easy enough to manipulate for home practice.
+Packing enough depth to add to your live performance as well as being easy enough to use for home practice, regardless of your playing level or technical proficiency.

 Our expert review: